 Honey is one of the most expensive natural sweeteners and thus is frequently adulterated.
-These common practices may involve dilution with the cheaper high-fructose corn syrup, rice syrup or sugar syrups to increase volume; the fraudulent misrepresentation of geographical or botanical origin, especially for premium varieties such as Manuka honey; harvesting undeveloped honey with high moisture content then reducing the moisture artificially; the adulteration of honey with invert sugar (which results from the hydrolysis of sucrose) that can mimic the sugar profile of honey; and filtration of ultra-filtered honey in order to remove pollen that could enable the verification of origin.
+These common practices may involve dilution with the cheaper high-fructose corn syrup, rice syrup or sugar syrups to increase volume; the fraudulent misrepresentation of geographical or botanical origin, especially for premium varieties such as Manuka honey; harvesting undeveloped honey with high moisture content then reducing the moisture artificially; the adulteration of honey with invert sugar (which results from the hydrolysis of sucrose) that can mimic the sugar profile of honey; and filtration of origin.
 Other sweeteners have the same sorts of problems.
 Maple syrup can be diluted with corn syrup or artificial maple flavor; palm sugar or jaggery may have undeclared refined sugar; and artificial sweeteners can contain undeclared fillers or carriers.